parimajaru-wq/Visual-Maze-Solver/README.md

 # Pygame Maze Solver - Recursive Backtracking Visualization

-A Python-based visualization of the **Recursive Backtracking (Depth-First Search)** algorithm.
+A Python-based visualization of the **Recursive Backtracking** algorithm.
 This tool not only solves mazes but also allows users to **custom-design their own maze layouts** easily.

 ## 🌟 Key Features
 - **Customizable Maze Design**: Create your own maze by simply editing a text-based grid.